 Both the DIFC and the ADGM operate their own civil and commercial laws.
 The DIFC’s legal framework is based on international standards and principles of common law, whilst in the ADGM, there is the direct application of English common law.
 Each centre has its own financial services regulator, the Dubai Financial Services Authority (“DFSA”) in the DIFC, and the Financial Services Regulatory Authority (“FSRA”) in the ADGM.
-Both regulatory regimes are based on the UK FCA rulebook.
+Both regulatory regimes are based on international standards.
 This may be more relevant to those who already have an internationally-based business who may be more familiar with this environment, whereas a more regional-based business may find that the UAE local market regulations are designed more for their type of business.

 The UAE has, over the years, attracted many experienced professionals, as well as investing heavily in the education and training of the local population.
 This provides an ideal balance of junior, senior, local and international staff who can operate in a culturally diverse environment.
 The UAE has also attracted many of the larger law firms, accountants, auditors, fund administrators and other financial professionals.
 In addition, an abundance of new properties, both residential and commercial, should meet your requirements, although the price of property will vary depending on where the business is established.
 If you wish to incorporate your business in the DIFC, the ADGM or in the UAE outside of the Financial Free Zones you will be required to establish premises in that location from which to provide your financial services.